nextcloud/spreed/docs/chat.md

         field | type | Description
         ------|------|------------
         `X-Chat-Last-Given` | int | Offset (lastKnownMessageId) for the next page.
         `X-Chat-Last-Common-Read` | int | ID of the last message read by every user that has read privacy set to public.
-When the user themself has it set to private the value the header is not set (only available with `chat-read-status` capability)
+When the user themself has it set to private the value the header is not set (only available with `chat-read-status` capability and when lastCommonReadId was sent)

     - Data:
         Array of messages, each message has at least: